 74. Watch really sappy, cult classics.
 My husband made me sit through “The Princess Bride” twice.
 As an Asian immigrant, I missed the American 90s era so I don’t fully understand the hype.
 Except for the scene when they rolled down the hill together, that gave me tears of laughter.
-Plus, Cary Elwes is an Japanese manga-brought-to-life eye candy so yeahhhh OK, I’d tape that.
+Plus, Cary Elwes is Japanese manga-brought-to-life eye candy so yeahhhh OK, I’ll suffer through it.

 75. Stop by the office and surprise them.
 I loved it when I was getting off work and I see a familiar figure already waiting for me.
 It always make me feel warm, loved and protected.

 76. Filling up love’s gas tank is a small minuscule gesture but that’s precisely why it’s so sweet.
 You’re constantly thinking of them selflessly.
 Plus, who likes to pump their own gas?
 When my husband and I visited Oregon 2 years ago, I felt like a millionaire!
 Oregon law requires attendants to pump gas so we didn’t have to do it in the freezing snow.

 78. Wash your significant other’s car either by yourself or drive it to a carwash.

 80. Have a rooftop dinner if it’s applicable to the building layout.
 Rooftops can be very romantic private getaways.

 81. Watch horror movies until you vomit.
 If you’re like me, Asian horror flicks is a great place to start.